-Global Pipe Company ("GPC") is a joint venture company, established in 2010 and located in Jubail, Saudi Arabia, which manufactures LSAW pipes.
+GPC is a joint venture company, established in 2010 and located in Jubail, Saudi Arabia, which manufactures LSAW pipes.
 Tenaris, through its subsidiary SSPC, currently owns 35% of the share capital of GPC.
 Through the shareholders agreement, SSPC is entitled to choose one of the five members of the board of directors of GPC.
-In addition, SSPC has the ability to block any shareholder resolution.
+In addition, SSPC has appointed GPC's general manager and has the ability to block any shareholder resolution.